ankane/dexter/README.md

 ## Hosted Postgres

-The `hypopg` extension, which Dexter needs to run, is available on:
+The `hypopg` extension, which Dexter needs to run, is available on [these providers](https://github.com/ankane/dexter/issues/44).

-- Azure Database
-- Crunchy Bridge

 For other providers, see [this guide](guides/Hosted-Postgres.md).
 To request a new extension: